Skip to Content

 Address: Piazzale Michelangelo, 50125 Firenze FI

-Located roughly one-mile southwest of the historic city center, Piazzale Michelangelo is known for its incredible views of the city and surrounding hillsides.
-Visitors can admire stunning panoramas of Florence’s most famous landmarks, including the Palazzo Vecchio, the Ponte Vecchio, and the Duomo Cathedral, while also taking in breathtaking sunsets over the Arno river.
+Visitors can admire stunning panoramas of Florence’s most notable points of interest, including the Palazzo Vecchio, the Ponte Vecchio, and the Duomo Cathedral, while taking in amazing sunsets over the Arno River.

-Along with its beautiful scenery, Piazzale Michelangelo is also home to several important monuments, including the statue of Michelangelo’s David, as well as a replica of the famous Pietà sculpture.
+Along with its beautiful scenery, Piazzale Michelangelo is also home to multiple significant monuments, including the statue of Michelangelo’s Davi and a replica of the famous Pietà sculpture.
+A trip to Florence wouldn’t be complete without getting up close and personal with this iconic statue (even though it’s just a replica).

 See Related: Best Car Museums in Italy